top of page

 Dark Adaptation.

 Short wavelength HEV LED lights are substantially inferior as they compromise your reaction time re dark adaptation and compromise safety.
 Ask your ophthalmologist.
-The alternative is FYRLYT's light quality maximising your driving safety.
+The alternative is FYRLYT's light quality maximising your driving safety in all conditions by comparison.

 bottom of page